Saghen/blink.cmp/README.md

-      -- 'preselect' will automatically select the first item in the completion list -- 'manual' will not select any item by default -- 'auto_insert' will not select any item by default, and insert the completion items automatically when selecting them selection = 'preselect',
+      -- 'preselect' will automatically select the first item in the completion list -- 'manual' will not select any item by default -- 'auto_insert' will not select any item by default, and insert the completion items automatically when selecting them --
+      -- When using 'auto_insert', you may want to bind a key to the `cancel` command, which will undo the selection selection = 'preselect',
       -- Controls how the completion items are rendered on the popup window draw = {